 Concihairge

 Former U.S. Navy Seal Jonathan Cleck is chief operating officer of this movable salon, founded by his wife, Stephanie Cleck, whose busy mom lifestyle inspired the company’s concept: Concihairge will send stylists to do your hair in your home in the Philly suburbs and Northern Virginia.
-The West Chester-based company also provides free haircuts to families at Ronald McDonald House.
+The West Chester-based company also provides free haircuts to deserving women who are nominated monthly.

 Dub Fitness